MMesch/cmap_builder/README.md

 ![brightwheel2d](images/brightwheel2d.png)

-Blender designed colormaps are much smoother than the classical HSV colormap (bottom row) as the following comparison shows
+Blender designed colormaps are much smoother than the classical HSV colormap.
+The following comparison shows a complex polynomial that has poles.

 ![poles and zeros function](images/poles_and_zeros.png)